Clarkson-Accountability-Transparency/humanlanguages/workbooks/wikipedia_workbook.md

 ## What to do with your results

-Once you have all your results, you can store them here in this repository.
+Once you have all your results, you can store them here in this repository, under a folder named for your language.